13 - 16 DEC 2018

 Triennale Teatro dell'Arte

-Winner of the UBU Award for Best Performance of 2017, Macbettu by Alessandro Serra, original and intense re-visitation of the Shakespearian masterpiece, has been last season’s greatest national and international success.
-A success which started right at Triennale Teatro dell’Arte last May.
+Winner of the UBU Award for Best Performance of 2017, Macbettu by Alessandro Serra, original and intense reinterpretation of the Shakespearian masterpiece, has been last season’s greatest national and international success.
+A success which started right at Triennale Teatro dell’Arte in May 2017.

 by: Alessandro Serra